 The Secretary of the Committee will count the vote, the Provost will record the vote, and it will constitute the Committee's recommendation to the President.
 The President will receive the Committee's recommendation by December 1.
 After receiving the recommendations of the Faculty Review Committee and the Provost and after reviewing the review packet, the President will meet with the Faculty Review Committee and the Provost for a discussion of the candidates' qualifications and the reasoning behind the recommendations.
 The Provost will submit an independent recommendation to the President.
-The general substance of the deliberations, but not the exact vote, will be shared separately with the candidate and the appropriate Department Chair or Tenure Committee Chair by the Provost and the Chair of the Faculty Review Committee.
-The Faculty Review Committee will prepare a set of Discussion Points summarizing the committee's deliberations, and this will be provided to the candidate electronically by the Faculty Review Committee with a copy to the Department Chair or Tenure Committee Chair and the Provost Office.
+The general substance of the deliberations, but not the exact vote, will be shared separately with the candidate and the appropriate Department Chair or Tenure Committee Will prepare a set of Discussion Points summarizing the committee's deliberations, and this will be provided to the candidate electronically by the Faculty Review Coffice.
 At the Provost's discretion, the Provost may provide a separate memorandum to the candidate and Department Chair or Tenure Committee Chair reflecting on these Discussion Points.
 The candidate should retain these documents for their next review.